voytas75/Courses/courses/Introduction_to_Regex_in_PowerShell.md

 Get-Content -Path "C:\Logs\log.txt" | Select-String -Pattern "error|warning"
 ```

 In this example, we used `Get-Content` to read the content of the file "log.txt".
-The output is then piped to `Select-String`, where the pattern "error|warning" is applied to filter lines containing either "error" or "warning".
+The output is then piped to `Select-String`, where the pattern `error|warning` is applied to filter lines containing either "error" or "warning".

 💡 **Example 2: Extracting Lines Matching a Specific Pattern**